×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "We wanted to be close to the Montego Bay airport so we looked at a few parishes on the west half of the island.
 Falmouth is up and coming so we selected Falmouth.
-My husband and I are real estate agents in the US, so we just felt comfortable contacting a real estate agent to find our current house," explained one expat living in Falmouth, Jamaica.
+My husband and I are real estate agents in the US, so we just felt comfortable contacting a real estate agent to find our current house," said one person in Falmouth.

 View More Answers